Shopify Payout Reconciliation in Webgility Desktop

-The Shopify Payouts Reconciliation feature allows Webgility Desktop users to simplify the Shopify payout reconciliation process.
-You can post your Shopify orders as unpaid invoices.
+The Shopify Payouts Reconciliation feature allows Webgility Desktop users to simplify the Shopify Payout reconciliation process.

-In order to use this feature, you must meet the following requirements:
+To use this feature, you must meet the following requirements:

 Be a user of QuickBooks Pro, Premier, or Enterprise